 Sustainability and Stewardship

+EMU was practicing sustainability long before “green” became trendy.
+Our energy efficient buildings are some of the best performing college facilities in the country.
 Our solar array on the Hartzler Library roof was the largest solar installation in the state of Virginia when it was installed in 2010.
-Our campus garden provides produce for the dining hall; compostable waste from the dining hall feeds the garden.
+Our campus gardens provide produce for the dining hall; compostable waste from the dining hall feeds the garden.
 Sustainability is woven into the curriculum on many levels.